k98kurz/tapescript/language_spec.md

 the parts of a message to be used for checking signatures.
-Additionally, it is possible to move items from stack to cache or vice versa with the limitation that only `bytes` cache keys can be used for these operations while interpreter values are stored with `str` cache keys and thus inaccessible to scripts.
+Additionally, it is possible to move items from stack to cache or vice versa with the limitation that only `bytes` cache keys can be used for these operations while interpreter values are stored with `str` cache keys and thus cannot be written by scripts.

 ## Syntax